 His research has focused on how deep narrative structures are connected to social, cultural and psychological realities, and he is interested in the challenges posed to the teaching of literature and to narrative form itself by recent changes in communication technology, reading patterns, and social life.
 In particular, he is interested in how the teaching of literature and the shape of the novel will evolve in response to these changes.
 The question of narrative form, which was central to literary study in the 1960s and 70s has since been sidelined by questions concerning content (such as identity or political contexts), but may now offer a way for the discipline of literature to address some pressing contemporary questions.

 Jal Mehta is Assistant Professor at the Harvard Graduate School of Education.
 His primary research interests are in understanding the relationship between knowledge and action; substantively he is most interested in the policy and politics of creating high quality schooling at scale.
 His dissertation, The Transformation of American Educational Policy, 1980-2001, recently received the Outstanding Dissertation Award from the AERA politics’ section.
 He is a co-author of Rampage: The Social Roots of School Shootings, which was a finalist for the C. Wright Mills Award.
 He is currently working on a book charting the growing “rationalization” of American schooling, asking what this shift means for the educational field, for the teaching profession, and for social justice.
 He is also working on a project, The Chastened Dream, about the limits and possibilities of using social science as a means of achieving social progress.
+He is also an editor and essay writer.
 Jal received his Ph.D. in Sociology and Social Policy from Harvard University.

 Cynthia Miller-Idriss is Assistant Professor of International Education and Educational Sociology at New York University.
 She received an A.B. in Sociology and German Area Studies from Cornell University, and dual Masters in Sociology and Public Policy and a Ph.D. in Sociology from the University of Michigan.
 Her overarching scholarly interest is in the relationship between national states, educational institutions, and citizens, with a primary focus on the ways in which state efforts to create certain kinds of citizens, or particular kinds of knowledge among citizens, become tempered, transformed, or even subverted by “everyday practices” in schools and universities.